Caveat: Goddaith

 So, you’re still wondering: what’s the ajummocracy?
 Ajumma [아줌마] is a Korean word used to refer to a particular type of middle aged or older woman, generally in an assertive, forceful sort of aspect.
 The ajumma represents the matriarchal “power behind the throne” that everyone says exists behind the monolithic facade of Korean patriarchy.
 Like all cultural stereotypes, it has some grains of truth, of course.
 I have coined the term “ajummocracy” for the concept of “government by ajummas.”
 The idea is that Korean women do, in fact, wield considerable political power, even in deeply traditionalist and Confucian (or pseudo-Confucian – this is important but I don’t want to get into it here) contexts.
 But they do so by manipulating their “men” behind the scenes.
 Again, I’m not endorsing this – I’m talking about cultural stereotypes.
 And it’s an interior cultural stereotype.
 That’s important – ajummas refer to themselves within this context, both deprecatingly and with pride.
 There is, in fact, an “ajumma pride” movement in Korea.
 Yes – really.

 Back to the drama.
 This drama is perhaps the best encapsulation, in rom-com format, for that cultural stereotype.
 Every single female character is manipulative and ambitious.
-Every single male character is inconstant, mercurial, and tempermental.
-Each man submits, at some level to his wife in private, while in public, they play macho games that seem to be either ghost-reflections of the ajumma politics or just male ranting and venting without consequences.
+Every single male character is inconstant, mercurial, and temperamental.
+Each man submits, at some level, to his wife in private, while in public, they play macho games that seem to be either ghost-reflections of the ajumma politics or just male ranting and venting without consequences.

-I do not suffer under the delusion that this portrait of Korean society is "real."
-But it's deeply interesting to me, the same way that reading Calderon de la Barca's or Lope de Vega's Spanish Golden Age dramas are deeply interesting, as each so tranparently display all kinds of fascinating cultural detritus.
+I do not suffer under the delusion that this portrait of Korean society is “real.”
+But it’s deeply interesting to me, the same way that reading Calderon de la Barca’s or Lope de Vega’s Spanish Golden Age dramas are deeply interesting, as each so transparently display all kinds of fascinating cultural detritus.

 Caveat: Yip Yip Yip Yip Radio

-[broken link!
-FIXME] Yipyip_html_3d7a461a My brother posted a link to this video in facebookland.
-It's worth repeating.
+pictureMy brother posted a link to this video in facebookland.
+It’s worth repeating.

 Who doesn’t remember the Sesame Street Martians with love in their hearts?